April 6, August 6, December 6

 In no circumstances is a monk allowed, unless the abbot says they may, to exchange letters, blessed tokens or small gifts of any kind, with their parents or anyone else, or with a fellow monk.
 They must not presume to accept gifts sent them even by their parents without previously telling the abbot.
 If the abbot orders acceptance, they still have the power to give the gift to whom they will; and the monk for whom it was originally sent must not be distressed, “lest occasion be given to the devil” (Eph.
 4:27; 1Tim.
 5:14).
 Whoever presumes to act otherwise will be subjected to the discipline of the rule.

 What might the motivations be for giving or receiving a gift or a letter?
 This chapter is about the relationships that shape and inform this kind of giving and receiving, and the effects these would have on personal and communal life.

-Perhaps a community member is highly regarded, be it for their commitment to growth in God and self; maybe they have something that another member desires, be it material or a personality trait.
+Perhaps a community member is highly regarded, be it for their commitment to growth in God; maybe they have something that another member desires, be it material or a personality trait.
 In some there might be the temptation to form a ‘special relationship’, one that seeks the attention of this other too much.
 Gifts and inappropriate communication might be the result.
 This chapter provides a way to approach this tendency.

-But here again, like in other parts of the rule, the rule seems to undermine its own discipline with an exception: ‘Under no circumstances…unless the prioress or abbot say…’.
+However, here again, like in other parts of the rule, the rule seems to undermine its own discipline with an exception: ‘Under no circumstances…unless the abbot say…’.
 While the discipline is in keeping to no circumstance, the community leader can provide an exception to the discipline.
 The rule’s discipline is always wise, loving, flexible, and discrete – ready to make an exception so that the Holy Spirit can work on hearts and minds.
 Wise exception is part of the discipline.